 Prerequisite: FIN 3350 with a grade of "C" or better.
-An integrative examination of the theory, practice, and applications of managerial finance including investment and financing decisions as affected by timing, risk, financial markets, and digital transformation.
+An integrative examination of the theory, practice, and applications of managerial finance including investment and financing decisions as affected by timing, risk, financial markets, digital transformation, and data sources such as Bloomberg.